Do you have allergies, or sinus infection symptoms? Learn more about the difference between allergies and a sinus infection.

 Your nose is stuffed, you’re sneezing up gobs of thick mucus, and your sinuses are on fire.
-Are you having an attack of fall allergies, or is it a sinus infection?
+Are you having an attack of fall allergies, or do you sinus infection symptoms?
 The symptoms are so similar that many people have trouble telling the difference.

 According to one survey, more than half of Americans have mistakenly diagnosed themselves with allergies, when the real cause of their misery was sinusitis.
 By treating the wrong condition, they delayed relief and potentially made themselves worse.
-Here’s how to tell the difference, and what to do if your real issue is chronic sinusitis.
+Here’s how to tell the difference between allergies and sinus infection symptoms, and what to do if your real issue is chronic sinusitis.

 You get sinusitis when mucus backs up in your sinuses — the spaces behind your cheekbones, eyes, and nose.
 Bacteria that live inside your respiratory tract can get trapped in the clogged mucus, multiply, and cause an infection.
 Most often, a cold triggers the mucus backup, but allergies can also set off sinusitis.